Formation of Extremely Low-mass White Dwarfs Binaries: ELM formation through magnetic braking

 Simulations in which the MT rose sharply and exceeded $|\dot{M}_{\rm d}|> 10^{-3}\, M_\odot\ {\rm yr}^{-1}$ were stopped and labeled as exhibiting unstable MT.
-This occurs if the initial mass ratio $q_{\rm i}=M_{\rm d,i}/M_{\rm a,i}$ is too large, and is exacerbated by wider orbital separations such that the donor was well up the giant branch when MT commenced.
-As discussed in Section \ref{sec:ce}, unstable MT and CE may lead to a merger for the $M_{\rm c} \la 0.1\, M_\odot$ here.
+This occurs if the initial mass ratio $q_{\rm i}=M_{\rm d,i}/M_{\rm a,i}$ is too large, where $M_{\rm d,i}$ is the initial donor star mass, $M_{\rm a,i}$ is the initial accretor mass, and is exacerbated by wider orbital separations such that the donor was well up the giant branch when MT commenced.
+As discussed in Appendix \ref{sec:ce}, unstable MT and CE may lead to merging for the $M_{\rm c} \la 0.1\, M_\odot$ here.